XPandora/PIC20A_24W/week_6/Tuesday/README.md

 }
 ```

-Each block of code between /* and */ involves two implicit conversions (the assignments) and one explicit conversion (the class names in parentheses).
+Each block of code involves two implicit conversions (the assignments) and one explicit conversion (the class names in parentheses).

 For each block, identifying the three conversions and classifying them as widening or narrowing might help you.
 (Converting C to C is a trivial widening conversion.)